This is the recommended order, especially if you’re working with a limited amount of resources!

 So, now that we knew his vision, we worked out a plan.
 Before we finish this story, let’s review the components of a Business/Career Plan:

-Back to the story, our candidate had food safety and some ops experience.
+Our candidate had food safety and some ops experience.
 We decided that he could leverage his past experience to fill a food safety manager role with a smaller grower/shipper, and—before he was hired—work out an arrangement, which is as follows:

 It worked!
 He did just that and is happily and efficiently traveling on his “straight-line path” toward his vision.
 You can, too!

 Keep in mind, you may never reach your ultimate vision.
-You may fail—just like Christopher Columbus failed.
+You may fail; just like Christopher Columbus failed.
 He set out to circumnavigate the Earth and find India.
 He found America instead.
 There are many more failures that are success stories like Columbus’.
 They all have something in common: They moved forward and tried.

 Rex Lawrence, Founder and President of Joe Produce, was born & raised in Salinas, CA. His 28 years in the produce industry includes positions in senior sales, marketing & management for some of the industry’s leaders.
 Rex and his team truly understand that finding the perfect “fit” is about more than matching a skill set with specific job requirements.